Home V/S Polkadot vs Solana. The Ultimate Showdown

 Security and Decentralization

 While Solana offers high throughput and fast transactions, it has faced criticism over concerns of centralization and security.
-High hardware requirements for validators could limit the number of nodes, potentially affecting the network’s decentralization.
+Although validator count has increased to over 2,000, high hardware requirements still limit broader participation and raise questions about decentralization.

 Pros and Cons